 - PIPEDA (Canada)

-Challenge: Different jurisdictions define "personal data" and "consent" differently.
+Challenge: Different legal systems define "personal data" and "consent" differently.

-Solution: Use an all-in-one compliance solution like heyData to automate privacy workflows.
+The solution: Use an all-in-one compliance solution like heyData to automate your data protection workflows.

 Transparency in Privacy Policies